 1. Quality of education

-It is no secret that Malaysia is among the countries which is known to have a quality education system, so students do not need to worry about curriculum or quality as it is supervised by the state.
+It is no secret that Malaysia is among the countries known to have a quality education system.
+So, students do not need to worry about curriculum or quality as the state supervises it.

-Students will be presented with a variety of materials with curriculum concepts that emphasise critical thinking and problem-solving.
+Students will be presented with various materials with curriculum concepts that emphasize critical thinking and problem-solving.

 2. Internship opportunities

-Just like other majors, mathematics & statistics majors also open internship opportunities in various institutions/companies.
-This will provide work experience as well as practising your skills in the actual work world.
+Like other majors, mathematics & statistics majors also open internship opportunities in various institutions/companies, this will provide work experience and practice your skills in the actual work world.